- Types of Aid

 Loans are offered to all eligible students.
 Willingness to borrow a loan does not affect consideration for grant aid.

-Part time students receive reduced federal, state and institutional and grant funding and are eligible for federal loan support if enrolled on at least a half-time basis (a minimum of 6 hours per semester for undergraduates and a minimum of 4.5 hours per semester for graduate students).
+Part-time students receive reduced federal and state funding but are not eligible for undergraduate university merit awards or an undergraduate university need-based grant.
+Part-time students are eligible for federal student loans if enrolled on at least a half-time basis (a minimum of 6 credit hours per semester for undergraduates and a minimum of 3 credits hours per semester for graduate students).

 5 to 6 year bachelor's to master's programs